floridop/MNXB11-BASH/casestudy/README.md

 ## Using the `production` code for the Project

-The folder `production` contains a streamlined version of the `smhicleaner.sh` which has better performance, writes less files and produces a log of the activities performed.
+The folder `production` contains a streamlined version of the `smhicleaner.sh` script which has better performance, writes less files and produces a log of the activities performed.

 You are encouraged to reuse the code for the project and eventually customize if to cleanup the datasets you want to use.